James Goddard wins European Championships 200m medley silver

 James Goddard came second in the final of the 200m individual medley on day three of the European Championships.

-29, led at the halfway stage in Debrecen, but was pegged back then overtaken by Olympic silver medallist Laszlo Cseh.
+The Commonwealth champion, 29, led at the halfway stage in Debrecen, but was pegged back then overtaken by Olympic silver medallist Laszlo Cseh.

 The British swimmer finished in 1min 57.84secs, 1.18secs behind Cseh.